Hugh Gerard Pearson1

 Commander Mark Peregrine Charles Kerr was born on 20 October 1891.1 He was the son of Arthur Herbert Kerr and Mildred Caroline Walker.1 He married Mary Catherine Wakeman, daughter of Henry Offley Wakeman and Violet Mary Johnston, on 9 October 1918.2 He died on 22 February 1951 at age 59.1

-He fought in the First World War, where he was mentioned in despatches.1 He was decorated with the award of the Order of St. Anne of Russia (3rd Class).1 He fought in the Northern Russian Campaign in 1919.1 He fought in the Second World War.1 He gained the rank of Commander in the service of the Royal Navy.1
+He fought in the First World War, where he was mentioned in despatches.1 He was awarded the Order of St. Anne of Russia 3rd Class.1 He fought in the Northern Russian Campaign in 1919.1 He fought in the Second World War.1 He gained the rank of Commander in the Royal Navy.1

 Children of Commander Mark Peregrine Charles Kerr and Mary Catherine Wakeman